fzi-forschungszentrum-informatik/Lanelet2/lanelet2_core/doc/LaneletAndAreaTagging.md

 ## Other, Optional Tags
 * road_name (the name of the road)
 * road_surface (dirt, asphalt, concrete, ...)
-* region: the ISO 3166-2 code for the country in which this lanelet/area is situated.
+* region: the ISO 3166-2 code for the country in which this Lanelet/area is situated.
 The traffic rules might check this tag to ensure they are working on the correct part of the map.

 ## Lanelet Specific

 All Lanelets have `type=lanelet`.
 If the tag is not present, it will be added when saving to .osm, because this is a requirement for writing from/to osm files.

-Note that the lane change restrictions are not inferred based on the lanelet tags, but on the tags on the borders.
+Note that the lane change restrictions are not inferred based on the Lanelet tags, but on the tags on the borders.
 See [here](LinestringTagging.md) for more info.

 ### Direction

 By default, Lanelets are one-directional.
 The direction is determined by the order in which the left and right bound is set.
-Whether a lanelet is one- or bi-directional is determined by the *one_way* tag.
-If it is set to *no*, the lanelet is bidirectional.
+Whether a Lanelet is one- or bi-directional is determined by the *one_way* tag.
+If it is set to *no*, the Lanelet is bidirectional.
 The *one_way* tag can be further specialized to define the direction for different participants.
 This can be done by appending the type of the participant (as in Overriding), e.g. `one_way:bicycle=no`.
-This would mean that the lanelet is one-directional for all participants, except bicycles. `one_way` and `one_way:xxxx` can not be used in combination.
+This would mean that the Lanelet is one-directional for all participants, except bicycles. `one_way` and `one_way:xxxx` can not be used in combination.

-Pedestrians use lanelets always bi-directional, unless overridden.
+Pedestrians use Lanelets always bi-directional, unless overridden.

 ## Area Specific